Travelrootsindia/anuraj.github.io/_posts/2016-06-11-creating-your-first-aspnet-core-web-api-with-swashbuckle.md

 tags: [C#, ASP.NET, ASP.NET Core, Documentation, Swashbuckle]
 header-img: "img/post-bg-01.jpg"
 ---
 This post is to help developers on how to create interactive interface which represent their Restful API to provide a rich discovery, documentation and playground experience to their API consumers in ASP.NET Core Web API.
 First you need to create an ASP.NET Core web api project.
-In this post I am using the default project; I didn�t modified any code.
+In this post I am using the default project; I didn’t modified any code.
 Once you created the project you need add reference of Swashbuckle.
 For  RC2 you need to add reference of 6.0.0-beta9 version.

 Here is the project.json file.